Frank-Pechar/css-nexter/README.md

 - Hover over various buttons, text, and images for animation effects
 - Resize screen for Grid only responsive layout changes

-## CSS - SASS/SCSS Features and Methods Used
+## CSS - SASS/SCSS Properties, Functions, Features and Methods Used

 - Architecture: SCSS: 7 – 1 Pattern for Folders and Files
 - BEM Naming convention